For this Winx Club fashion guide, I dressed like Winx Club characters every day for a week, with outfits inspired by all five main characters.

 We’ve all looked to celebrity style for fashion inspiration at some point in our lives.
 But it’s one thing to say “I love her outfit,” and it’s another to actually copy it in real life.

 For this series, I’m going the extra mile and making it happen.
-Each week, I’m getting inspiration from a celebrity and copying five of her looks as closely as possible.
+Each week, I’m getting inspiration from a celebrity and copy five of her looks as close as possible.
 Then, I’m reporting back to you: Did the outfits work in real life?
 Did I feel comfortable?
 Did people treat me differently?
 I’m sharing it all.

 I’ve also covered the styles of iconic TV and movie characters: Iconic Halloween Characters Part 1 & 2, Iconic Christmas Characters Part 1 and 2, Rachel Green Part 1 and 2, Monica Geller, Little Women’s Characters, Gilmore Girls’ Characters Part 1 and 2, and Iconic Olsen Twins’ Movies.